 To counter this, I adopted the concept of employee rounding.
 It helps me keep my remote employees satisfied, loyal, and highly productive.
 It helps a lot to be transparent, show employees what they're a part of, and continuously keep them in the loop.

 Pay and benefits only go so far.
+Even the latest human capital management software isn't enough.
 You can only truly increase employee efficiency, motivation, and satisfaction through engagement.
 More specifically, employee engagement through employee rounding.

 What Exactly is Employee Rounding?